Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 the material before injection; closed-ledger apply sees only transaction bytes and parent ledger state.

-The witness is not an XPOP-style proof that unmodified XRPL can interpret.
-Validated inclusion is the source-chain attestation.
-XPOP remains the reverse
-proof: it demonstrates that one assembled target transaction reached target finality and drives the Hook callback against the matching origin latch.
+The witness is not an XPOP-style proof that unmodified XRPL can interpret, nor is it a self-verifying archive of historical manifest state.
+Validated inclusion is the source-chain attestation that live membership attribution was checked.
+XPOP remains the reverse proof: it demonstrates that one assembled target transaction reached target finality and drives the Hook callback against the matching origin latch.